 The axes in 2D and 3D spectra can easily be flipped by typing XY, XZ or YZ to flip the axes in question.
-You can also go to the View menu and select Current / Copy with X-Y Axes flipped (and the equivalents for the other axes).
+You can also go to the View menu and select In Active Spectrum Display / ..with X-Y Axes flipped (and the equivalents for the other axes).
 Because each spectrum display module has a fixed arrangement of axes, the spectrum is not flipped within a module, instead a new module with flipped axes is opened.
 The original module can then be retained or closed, as desired.

-An alternative, which also works well for 4D and higher dimensionality spectra, is to type FA (for 'flip axes') or go to the View menu and select Current / Copy with Axes flipped....
+An alternative, which also works well for 4D and higher dimensionality spectra, is to type FA (for 'flip axes') or go to the View menu and select In Active Spectrum Display / ..with Axes flipped....
 This will bring up a small dialog box in which you can select the axis ordering to which you would to move.

 The default axis arrangement is to keep the directly detected dimension on the X-axis, place any dimension with the same isotope code on the Y-axis and the remaining dimension along the Z-axis.
 Triple resonance spectra are displayed in an HxCyNz arrangement.
 You can change the default axis arrangment for a spectrum by double-clicking on the spectrum in the sidebar to bring up the Spectrum Properties dialog.
-Move to the Dimensions tab and select your preferred default axis ordering for this spectrum under Axis Ordering.
+Move to the Dimensions tab and select your Preferred Dimension Ordering.

-Alternatively, you can go to the global preferences in Project / Preferences (or type Ctrl/Cmd ,).
-In the Spectrum tab you can change the Axis Ordering from Use Spectrum Settings to Always Ask.
-In this case, whenever you open a spectrum in a new spectrum display module, you will be asked what axis arrangement you would like to use.
+Alternatively, you can go to the global preferences in File / Preferences (or type Ctrl/Cmd ,).
+In the Spectrum tab you can change the Displayed Axis Order from Use spectrum settings to Always ask.
+In this case, whenever you open a spectrum in a new Spectrum Display module, you will be asked what axis arrangement you would like to use.